 For example, at one point, Arris was in the enclosures business, but eventually it was divested.
 Of course, CommScope is a leading vendor in that space.

-In fact, at the Raymond James Institutional Investors Conference , Arris pointed out the desire of the cable and DSL service providers to offer as much of an end-to-end solution as possible.
+In fact, at the Raymond James Institutional Investors Conference in March, Arris pointed out the desire of the cable and DSL service providers to offer as much of an end-to-end solution as possible.
 It explained why the company continued to offer set-top boxes, despite the declining margins.

 Nevertheless, although there are apt to be some cost synergies to be gained with a hypothetical CommScope-Arris merger, perhaps somewhat ironically in that it would otherwise be looking for a “highly skilled management team (quoted from the Conference Day),” the abilities gained by the former over the years in really concentrating on just making the acquired company itself more efficient may be the most critical.
 CommScope’s efforts at cost reduction, enabling greater margin generation, appear to be comprehensive and constant.